-- Nishkam Primary School Birmingham (since 2011) continued to improve its KS2 scores in 2020 - Nishkam High School (since 2012) is in the top 3% of 6450 schools for progress 8, and in the top 10% for attainment 8 in 2020, and then 2021 following teacher assessment. - Nishkam School West London; all-through school having moved into the permanent building in August 2018
+- Nishkam Primary School Birmingham (since 2011) continued to improve its KS2 scores in 2022 - Nishkam High School (since 2012) likely continues in the top 3% of 6450 schools for progress 8, and in the top 10% for attainment 8 in 2022 although no national benchmarks due to the COVID pandemic. - Nishkam School West London; Primary phase consistently demonstrated exceptional KS2 scores 2022 - Nishkam Primary School Wolverhampton (joined NST in Sept 2014); was inspected in February 2020 and was graded 'Good' with an element of 'Outstanding' for Leadership and Management; and evidenced a significant progress in KS2 scores - All schools are oversubscribed despite in a falling local and national birth rates, and in some surrounding schools, failing to fill school places.
+Applications to the school places NHSB, the second hardest school to get a place in, and NSWL in the top 10 most difficult schools to get into.

-five years after the school opened.

-- Nishkam Primary School Wolverhampton (joined NST in Sept 2014); was inspected in February 2020 and was graded 'Good' with an element of 'Outstanding' for Leadership and Management.

-- All schools are oversubscribed.